-- The transport protocol selector shall allow UDP and TCP. - Ports: - 1.
+- NOTE: This implies that the source and destination IP addresses in the header of the IP packet in which the protected SIP REGISTER message was received by the P-CSCF need to be the same as those in the header of the IP packet in which the initial SIP REGISTER message was received by the P-CSCF. - The transport protocol selector shall allow UDP and TCP. - Ports: - 1.
 The P-CSCF associates two ports, called port_ps and port_pc, with each pair of security associations associations established in an authenticated registration.
 The ports port_ps and port_pc are different from the standard SIP ports 5060 and 5061.
 No unprotected messages shall be sent from or received on the ports port_ps and port_pc.
 From a security point of view, unprotected messages may be received on any port which is different from the ports port_ps and port_pc.
 The number of the ports port_ps and port_pc are communicated to the UE during the security mode set-up procedure, cf. clause 7.2.
 These ports are used with both, UDP and TCP.
 The use of these ports may differ for TCP and UDP, as follows:

-UDP case: the P-CSCF receives requests and responses protected with ESP from any UE on the port port_ps (the"protected server port").
+UDP case: the P-CSCF receives requests and responses protected with ESP from any UE on the port port_ps (the "protected server port").
 The P-CSCF sends requests and responses protected with ESP to a UE on the port port_pc (the "protected client port").

-TCP case: the P-CSCF, if it does not have a TCP connection towards the UE yet, shall set up a TCP connection from its port pc to the port port us of the UE before sending a request to it. -
+TCP case: the P-CSCF, if it does not have a TCP connection towards the UE yet, shall set up a TCP connection from its port_pc to the port port_us of the UE before sending a request to it. $\frac{1}{2}$

-NOTE: Both the UE and the P-CSCF may set up a TCP connection from their client port to the other end's server port on demand.
-An already existing TCP connection may be reused by both the P-CSCF or the UE; but it is not mandatory.

-- NOTE: The protected server port port_ps stays fixed for a UE until all IMPUs from this UE are de-registered.
+- NOTE: Both the UE and the P-CSCF may set up a TCP connection from their client port to the other end's server port on demand.
+An already existing TCP connection may be reused by both the P-CSCF or the UE; but it is not mandatory. - NOTE: The protected server port port_ps stays fixed for a UE until all IMPUs from this UE are de-registered.
 It may be fixed for a particular P-CSCF over all UEs, but there is no need to fix the same protected server port for different P-CSCFs. - NOTE: The distinction between the UDP and the TCP case reflects the different behaviour of SIP over UDP and TCP, as specified in section 18 of RFC 3261 [6]. - 2.
 The UE associates two ports, called port_us and port_uc, with each pair of security associations associations established in an authenticated registration.
 The ports port_us and port_uc are different from the standard SIP ports 5060 and 5061.
 No unprotected messages shall be sent from or received on the ports port_us and port_uc.
 From a security point of view, unprotected messages may be received on any port which is different from the ports port_us and port_uc.
 The number of the ports port_us and port_uc are communicated to the P-CSCF during the security mode set-up procedure, cf. clause 7.2.
 These ports are used with both, UDP and TCP.
 The use of these ports may differ for TCP and UDP, as follows:

-UDP case: the UE receives requests and responses protected with ESP on the port port_us (the "protected server port").
-The UE sends requests and responses protected with ESP on the port port_uc (the "protected client port").
+UDP case: the UE receives requests and responses protected with ESP on the port_us (the "protected server port").
+The UE sends requests and responses protected with ESP on the port_uc (the "protected client port").